akhileshrangani4/aialexa-v2/SETUP.md

 ---

-## ✨ What's Included
+## What's Included

 ### Backend

-- ✅ All 6 tRPC routers implemented
+- All 6 tRPC routers implemented
-- ✅ Better Auth with database hooks
+- Better Auth with database hooks
-- ✅ RAG system with semantic search
+- RAG system with semantic search
-- ✅ Async file processing
+- Async file processing
-- ✅ Email notifications
+- Email notifications
-- ✅ Rate limiting
+- Rate limiting
-- ✅ Structured logging
+- Structured logging

 ### Frontend

-- ✅ All pages implemented
+- All pages implemented
-- ✅ Full chat interface
+- Full chat interface
-- ✅ File upload with drag-drop
+- File upload with drag-drop
-- ✅ Create chatbot dialog
+- Create chatbot dialog
-- ✅ Admin dashboard
+- Admin dashboard
-- ✅ Public chat sharing
+- Public chat sharing

 ---

-## 🎉 You're Ready!
+## You're Ready!

 The project is production-ready.
 Follow the setup steps above, and you'll have a fully functional AI chatbot platform running in minutes.

 For support or questions, refer to this guide and the inline code documentation.

-**Built with ❤️ using Next.js, tRPC, Better Auth, and OpenRouter**
+**Built with Next.js, tRPC, Better Auth, and OpenRouter**